gauravthakur05/Portfolioo/README.md

 I'm **Gaurav Thakur**, a B.Tech Computer Science Engineering student at **Lovely Professional University**.

-I focus on **Full-Stack Development, Cloud Computing, and DevOps**, with a strong interest in building real-world applications and deploying scalable solutions on the cloud.
+I'm a **Full-Stack Developer** focused on building modern web applications using the **MERN Stack**, while also expanding my expertise in **Cloud Computing and DevOps**.

+I enjoy turning ideas into functional applications — from designing responsive user interfaces and developing backend APIs to working with databases and deploying applications on cloud platforms.

 Alongside development, I continuously strengthen my **Data Structures & Algorithms** and problem-solving skills to prepare for Software Development Engineer roles.